A Combinatorial Interpretation for the coefficients in the Kronecker Product $s_{(n-p,p)}\ast s_{\lambda}$ (Multiplicities in the Kronecker Product $s_{(n-p,p)}\ast s_{\lambda}$): Applications of the Combinatorial Rule

-Since we have determined the diagrams that occur in each $K_{\a,(m^k)}$ when $\a=(1,1)$ and $\a=(2)$ and they are disjoint, by Theorem 3.2, $s_{(n-2,2)}\ast s_{(m^k)}$ is multiplicity free. \endproof \remark For $n=4$ every partition is of the type listed in Theorem \ref{T:p=2}.
-In this case, although not covered by Theorem \ref{T:p=2}, the result still holds that $s_{(2,2)}\ast s_{\l}$ is multiplicity free for all $\l\vdash 4$.
-For $n=5$ Theorem 4.5 does not hold because in addition to the cases listed in the statement we also have that $s_{(3,2)}\ast s_{(3,2)}$ and $s_{(3,2)}\ast s_{(2,2,1)}$ are multiplicity free. .05in The following corollary follows directly from the proof of Theorem \ref{T:p=2}.
-Recall that $\chi(S)$ is the function that has value 1 if $S$ is true and 0 if $S$ is false. \begin{cor} Let $n\geq 6$ and $n=mk$.
-Then
+\begin{remark} For $n=4$, every partition is of the type listed in Theorem~\ref{T:p=2}.
+In this case, although not covered by Theorem~\ref{T:p=2}, the result still holds that $s_{(2,2)}\ast s_{\l}$ is multiplicity free for all $\l\vdash 4$.
+For $n=5$, Theorem~4.5 does not hold because in addition to the cases listed in the statement we also have that $s_{(3,2)}\ast s_{(3,2)}$ and $s_{(3,2)}\ast s_{(2,2,1)}$ are multiplicity free. \end{remark}

+The following corollary follows directly from the proof of Theorem~\ref{T:p=2}.
+Recall that $\chi(S)$ is the function that has value 1 if $S$ is true and 0 if $S$ is false.